-4.1.2 The concept of the rule of law according to experts
+1.1.2.
+The concept of the rule of law according to experts

-As a legal principle, all actions of the state government and citizens must be carried out in accordance with the applicable laws.
-In this case, the law is the Constitution, a hierarchy of norms that culminates in the 1945 Constitution of the Republic of Indonesia, which states that the laws made and implemented reflect the will of the people to guarantee the welfare of the people, ensuring their participation in the state decision-making process.
-The law was created not to protect the interests of a few people in power but to protect the interests of all citizens of the country.
+As a legal principle, all actions of the state government and citizens must be carried out in accordance with applicable laws.
+The law in this case is the constitution, a hierarchy of norms that culminates in the 1945 Constitution of the Republic of Indonesia, which states that the laws made and implemented reflect the will of the people to guarantee the welfare of the people, ensuring their participation in the state decision-making process.
+The law was created not to protect the interests of a few people in power but to protect the interests of all citizens.

-A legal state that is also democratic must have at least 4 (four) rechtsstaat requirements.
+According to Hans Kelsen, in relation to a legal state that is also democratic, it must have at least 4 (four) rechtsstaat requirements.
 First, a country whose life is in line with the constitution and laws; second, the state which regulates the accountability mechanism for every policy and action taken by the authorities; third, a state that guarantees the independence of judicial power and the existence of state administrative courts; and fourth, a country that protects human rights (Aswandi & Roisah, 2019).

-As for the concept of the rule of law, according to Philipus M. Hadjon, there are only 3 (three) concepts of a state of law, namely Iswari (2020) rechtstaats, supremacy of law, and the rule of law of Pancasila.
+As for the concept of the rule of law, according to Philipus M. Hadjon, there are only 3 (three) concepts of a state of law, namely (Iswari, 2020) rechtstaats, supremacy of law, and the rule of law of Pancasila.
 According to Azhary, there are five (5) kinds of concepts in the rule of law: begrip species:

-- 1. The rule of law according to the Qur'an and Sunnah (Islamic Nomocracy) is more precise and shows the relationship between monocracy or the rule of law and Islamic law. - 2.
-The rule of law according to the Continental European concept is called rechtsstaat, and this rule of law model is applied, for example, in the Netherlands, Germany, and France. - 3.
-The concept of the rule of law is applied in Anglo-Saxon countries, including England and the United States. - 4.
-A concept called socialist legality was applied, among others, to the Soviet Union as a communist country; And - 5.
-Concept of Pancasila rule of law.
+- 1. The rule of law according to the Qur'an and Sunnah (Islamic Nomocracy) is more precise and shows the relationship between monocracy or the rule of law and Islamic law; - 2.
+The rule of law according to the Continental European concept is called rechtsstaat, this rule of law model is applied for example in the Netherlands, Germany and France; - 3.
+The concept of the rule of law is applied in Anglo-Saxon countries, including England and the United States.

+- 4. A concept called socialist legality was applied, among others, to the Soviet Union as a communist country; And - 5.
+Concept of the Pancasila rule of law.

-According to Hamzani (2014), the elements of the rule of law (rechtsstaat) are:
+According to Stahl, the elements of the rule of law (rechtsstaat) are as follows:

 - 1. Protection of human rights

-- 2. The separation or sharing of government powers guarantees these rights based on statutory regulations.
+- 2. Separation or sharing of government powers to guarantee these rights based on statutory regulations.

 - 3. Administrative Justice in Disputes.

-In the Anglo-Saxon region, the concept of the rule of law from AV Dicey is as follows:
+In the Anglo-Saxon region, the concept of the rule of law from the AV Dicey is as follows:

 - 1. Supremacy of law; - 2.
 There is no arbitrary power in the sense that someone can only be punished if it violates the law. - 3.
-Equality before the Law This principle applies to both ordinary citizens and officials. - 4.
-Human rights are guaranteed by law (in other countries, by the Constitution) and court decisions.
+Equality before Law This principle applies to both ordinary citizens and officials. - 4.
+Human rights are guaranteed by law (in other countries by the Constitution) and court decisions.

-According to Hakim (2015), there are three characteristics or elements of the rule of law:
+Prof. Dr. Sudargo Gautama, SH, stated three characteristics or elements of the rule of law (Hakim, 2015):

-- 1. There are restrictions on state power over individuals, namely that the state cannot act arbitrarily, state actions are limited by law, and individuals have rights against the state or the people have rights against the authorities. - 2.
+- 1. There are restrictions on state power over individuals, namely that the state cannot act arbitrarily, state actions are limited by law, individuals have rights against the state or the people have rights against the authorities. - 2.
 Principle of Legality

-Every state action must be based on established laws that must be obeyed by the government or its apparatuses.
+Every state action must be based on established laws that must be obeyed by the government or its apparatus.